felixlopz/hubrise-test-task/content/apps/uber-eats/en/map-ref-codes.md

 position: 5
 layout: documentation
 meta:
-  title: Connect Uber Eats to HubRise - Map Ref Codes Guide
+  title: Map Ref Codes | Uber Eats | HubRise
   description: Instructions on mapping Uber Eats product ref codes with other apps after connecting your EPOS with HubRise.
 Connect apps and synchronise your data.
 ---